CMM-22/a2/README.md

 ### Ex.2-2 Inverse Kinematics - IK Solver (baseline)

 Now, it's time to implement a IK solver.
-Choose one of optimization methods we learned in the previous lecture: gradient-descent, Neton's, or Gauss-Newton.
+Use **Gauss-Newton** methods we learned in the previous lecture.

 We solve four independent IK problems (one for each leg.)
 Let's say **q**<sup>desired,i</sup> is a solution for ith feet.